SUNRUSE-Junk-Drawer/maryland/src/patch/readme.md

 The following will be logged:

 - A warning when an entity was updated but previously deleted by a previous patch.
-- A warning when an entity was updated but not created by a previous patch
+- A warning when an entity was updated but not created by a previous patch.

+The following errors may be thrown:

-- A warning when the patch attempts to create an object which already exists in the database.
+- The patch attempts to create an object which already exists in the database.
-- An error when the patch attempts to replace an object with a value, and vice versa.
+- The patch attempts to replace an object with a value, and vice versa.

 ## generate